jobrouter/typo3-data/Documentation/developer.rst

                '{"your": "data", "to": "transfer"}'
             );
          } catch (PrepareException $e) {
-            // In some rare cases an exception can be thrown var_dump($e->getMessage());
+            // In some rare cases an exception may be thrown var_dump($e->getMessage());
          }

+         // ... some other code
       }

 The :ref:`transmit command <transmit-command>` must be activated